-Coronavirus (Covid-19) - Enforcement Service Update
+Coronavirus (Covid-19) - Enforcement service update

 Due to the current Covid-19 outbreak the Authority has had to adapt some of its working procedures.
 The Enforcement Team is still functioning with staff working from home.
 Due to this change of working procedure we are currently unable to make face to face site visits or hold meetings at our offices.
 We are still making some limited site visits.
 Please provide as much information when making your complaint (photos, site location plan and Google street view images are helpful) in order to allow us to assist you.
-For further information please visit https://www.northyorkmoors.org.uk/planning.
+For further information please visit the planning area of the website.
 We are not able to receive items by post (as we are working from home/remotely) so please do send us all correspondence electronically to email@example.com.

-If you are concerned that a development is proceeding without the necessary consent or is not in accordance with a consent already granted you can report this in writing, by telephone, e-mail or using our on-line form.
-You should provide:
+If you are concerned that a development is proceeding without the necessary consent or is not in accordance with a consent already granted you can report this, ideally using our online form.
+A paper form to print out and fill in is also available.
+You can also let us know by submitting an enquiry/report using our mapping system or in writing, by telephone, or by e-mail.
+Please include:

 - Clear details of what is causing you concern